Chapati Recipe (Indian Flatbread)

 21. Heat a tawa or a pan on a medium heat.
 When it is hot enough, transfer the chapati.

-22. When you see bubbles, turn it to the other side and cook pressing down lightly with a spatula.
+22. When you see bubbles, turn it to the other side and spread a few drops of oil or ghee.
+Cook pressing down lightly with a spatula.
 These will always puff because of the folding/layers.

 I stack them directly over a plate while cooking.
 If you want you may line the plate with a clean muslin cloth.
 Once done cooking, I fold them while still hot to retain the softness.
 Transfer to a container and place on a cooling rack.
 Loosely cover so they don’t sweat.